merken/Prise/GettingStarted.md

 ## Example of loadin a plugin based on Assembly Scanning : https://github.com/merken/Prise.Examples/tree/master/AssemblyDiscovery

 ## Example of a Microservice loading a plugin based on the HTTPContext : https://github.com/merken/Prise.Examples/tree/master/MicroserviceWithPlugins

+## Example of an MVC app that can load Razor libraries and API Controllers from plugins : https://github.com/merken/Prise.Examples/tree/master/MVCPlugins